Aircraft Carrier Home to Ghostly Activity

 *Food Freezers are the Focal Point for Spirit Activity

-It became common knowledge that deep in the bowels of the ship where two mammoth cold food lockers were situated, crewmen and cooks began to dread entering inside the lockers.
-It seems that one of these freezers was the temporary morgue after the catastrophic explosion.
-Bodies and body parts were carefully stored there until the ship reached the nearest U.S. Naval base.
+It became common knowledge that two mammoth cold food lockers that were situated deep in the ship’s bowels were a place that crewmen and cooks began to dread entering.
+As it turned out, one of these freezers was assigned as the temporary morgue after the catastrophic explosion.
+Burnt bodies and gruesome body parts of the many dead were carefully stored there until the ship reached the nearest U.S. Naval base.

-In whispered conversations, crew members of the Forrestal theorized that the ghost was that of a former Chief Petty Officer who’d been killed when accidentally sealed into a battle compartment during the disastrous fire.
+On another note, in whispered conversations, a few crew members of the Forrestal theorized that the ghost was that of a former Chief Petty Officer who’d been killed when accidentally sealed into a battle compartment during the disastrous fire.
 Others were convinced the ghost was that of a pilot who had perished in a crash previous to the fire.

 The Storage Lockers Become a No-Go Zone

-Interestingly, Petty Officer, Dan Balboa, who oversaw the Officer’s Mess, claimed that for years after the disaster, some of his men refused to go alone into the freezer storage lockers.
+Respected Petty Officer Dan Balboa, who oversaw the Officer’s Mess, claimed that some of his men refused to go alone into the freezer storage lockers for years after the disaster.

 A Cook Sees the Apparition of an Old Friend